vladshiryaev/cx/README.md

 nm: /usr/bin/gcc-nm-7

 ```
 Those are exact names by which compiler etc. will be invoked.
-Note, only GCC is currently supported, and whatever program is specified as e.g. `g++` must behave exactly as `g++` does.
+Note, only GCC is currently supported, and whatever program is specified as, e.g., `g++` must behave exactly as `g++` does.

 ## Limitations